leonyanagida/vpn-website-1/README.md

                                         UserGoogleMaps.js
 ```

-NOTE: Make sure to set your config vars if you are deploying to heroku or any other development server.
+Step 4: If you are deploying to heroku or any other development server, make sure to set your config vars to the ones in the dev.js file

+Step 5: Push all changes to your development server.

 ## Authors